 - Investing in a scheduling software instead of paying for a receptionist.
 The software provides numerous additional features that are beyond the work of a receptionist, in a fraction of the salary cost.

-- Being energy efficient: Turn off high energy consuming equipments when not in use.
+- Being energy efficient.
+Turn off high energy consuming equipment when not in use.
 Involve your team in this too.
 Encourage and educate them about the importance of energy saving and seek their support.

 2. Revenue Per Employee

-Revenue per employee is the total revenue generated divided by total number of hours.
+Revenue per employee is the total revenue generated divided by the total number of hours.

-This is a very crucial metrics to understand how efficiently you’re utilising your employees to make your salon profitable.
+This is a very crucial metrics to understand how efficiently you’re utilizing your employees to make your beauty or hair salon profitable.
 A high revenue per employee suggests that you’re operating efficiently.
 While a low revenue per employee suggests that you can find ways to squeeze more sales from your employees.

 For most businesses to be profitable, an employee should be generating a revenue worth 2-3x his salary.

 But that again depends on various factors like overheads, location of the salon, and the type of establishment that your salon is.

 For ex: Consider a hair salon in a very expensive area of the town.
 For this salon, the rent and other overheads will be higher compared to its competitor in a relatively cheaper neighbourhood.
 Hence, in order for the salon to be profitable, its stylists might have to generate a revenue worth 3-3.5x their salary.